python-pillow/Pillow/docs/handbook/image-file-formats.rst

     Gamma, given as a floating point number.

 **srgb**
-    The sRGB rendering intent as a integer.
+    The sRGB rendering intent as an integer.

       * 0 Perceptual
       * 1 Relative Colorimetric